MultiSHAP: A Shapley-Based Framework for Explaining Cross-Modal Interactions in Multimodal AI Models: Methods

-Recent work such as InterSHAP and MM-SHAP \cite{mmshap2023} applies Shapley values to quantify per-modality contributions.
-We extend this line of research to patch–token interactions, yielding a fine-grained cross-modal matrix $\Phi$.
 We formulate multimodal interpretability as quantifying how image patches and text tokens interact to influence model predictions.
-Our approach is model-agnostic, requiring only the ability to query the model with masked inputs.
-Without loss of generality, we describe the method below using image and text as input modalities.
+Our approach extends recent work on Shapley-based modality attribution~\cite{mmshap2023, Wenderoth_2025} to fine-grained patch-token interactions, yielding a cross-modal interaction matrix $\boldsymbol{\Phi}$.
+The framework is model-agnostic, requiring only the ability to query the model with masked inputs.
+Without loss of generality, we describe the method using image and text as input modalities.